cppimmo/DCS-EFM-ImGui/README.md

 following entry to *Configuration Properties -> C/C++ -> General -> Additional
 Include Directories*: $(ProjectDir)..\lib\imgui-1.87\

+Since ImGui is distributed in source form you must add the .cpp files to your project as seen earlier.
+You can also press Shift + Alt + A and select imgui.cpp, imgui_demo.cpp, imgui_draw.cpp, imgui_impl_dx11.cpp, imgui_impl_win32.cpp, imgui_tables.cpp, and imgui_widgets.cpp.

 As for the MinHook v1.3.3 release, assume the same project directory structure.